isuru0/WindowsXp-Interface/README.md

 # WindowsXp-Interface
 * !!!
-FIRST PUT THE FULLSCREEN !!!
+FIRST PUT THE FULLSCREEN and Open bootscreen.html!!!
 * Using lang - Html, CSS, JavaScript
 * WindowsXp interface with Some actions.\
 ** Login password is "0" or "password".\